auth0/docs/articles/quickstart/native/ios-swift/download.md

 ## 2. Configure the Auth0 application

-Open the settings page of your Auth0 application and add the corresponding URLs to **Allowed Callback URLs** and **Allowed Logout URLs**.
+Open the settings page of your Auth0 application and add the following URLs to **Allowed Callback URLs** and **Allowed Logout URLs**, depending on the app target you want to run.

 - **SwiftSample (iOS)**: `https://YOUR_AUTH0_DOMAIN/ios/YOUR_BUNDLE_IDENTIFIER/callback,YOUR_BUNDLE_IDENTIFIER://YOUR_AUTH0_DOMAIN/ios/YOUR_BUNDLE_IDENTIFIER/callback`
 - **SwiftSample (macOS)**: `https://YOUR_AUTH0_DOMAIN/macos/YOUR_BUNDLE_IDENTIFIER/callback,YOUR_BUNDLE_IDENTIFIER://YOUR_AUTH0_DOMAIN/macos/YOUR_BUNDLE_IDENTIFIER/callback`